14 Colorful Facts About Crayola

 If Crayola knows one thing, it’s kids.
 And if kids know one thing, it’s how to be gross.
 In 2006, the company launched a line of Silly Scents crayons and markers intended to appeal to the Garbage Pail Kids demographic.
 One crayon was dubbed the "Booger Buster"; another was called "Alien Armpit."
 Another, equally appealing offering from the line: a pencil sharpener that belched.

 Kids and smokers have one thing in common: they’re not sure what to do once their object of choice is down to a nub.
-Crayons too small to grasp or too flat to draw with are usually cast aside for a fresh box.
+Crayons too small to grasp or too flat to draw with have been dubbed "Leftolas" by the company and are usually cast aside for a fresh box.
 In 2002, the company debuted the Crayola Crayon Maker, which allowed children to create new crayons from their cast-offs using a 60-watt bulb, Easy-Bake Oven style.

 During their 100th anniversary in 2003, Binney & Smith asked children around the country to send in their unwanted blue Leftolas.
 The mission: to create a crayon so big it would practically write its own press release.
 Crayola got the equivalent of 123,000 crayons, which they fused together to create Big Blue, a 1,500-pound monster that measured 15 feet long and was 16 inches in diameter.
 Crayola fanatics can visit the monstrosity at the Crayola Experience tour in Easton, Pennsylvania.
 Why blue?
 It happens to be Crayola’s most popular color.
 Eat it, Magenta!